 The level of consent required depends on the applicable legislation.
 You should have either the CONSENT NOT REQUIRED or CONSENT REQUIRED option enabled.

-Additionally, it’s important to note that for feature experiments, Kameleoon will display a variation of an experiment, but no tracking of data will occur for these experiments until consent is given.
-This ensures complete privacy and non-intrusive user experiences.
+– For feature experiments, Kameleoon will display a variation of an experiment, but no data tracking will occur until consent is given.
+This ensures complete privacy and a non-intrusive user experience.
+However, if the user has not provided consent, they may see different variations of a given feature flag across multiple pages.

 For web personalizations